Child support

 During this suspension:

-• you are not eligible to apply for a Washington driver license.
+• You aren't eligible to apply for a Washington driver license.

 How long will my license be suspended?